Karina-Murawko-Wisniewska-Mobica/Vulkan-Samples-Logic-Op/samples/extensions/logic_op_dynamic_state/README.md

 ## Surface format setting

-Logical operations are applied only for [signed and unsigned integer and normalized integer framebuffers](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#VkLogicOp).
+Logical operations are applied only for [signed and unsigned integer and normalized integer framebuffers](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#framebuffer-logicop).

-In the sample surface format is changed to `VK_FORMAT_B8G8R8A8_UNORM` by overriding virtual method `create_render_context` (derived from `ApiVulkanSample` class).
+In the sample the surface format is changed to `VK_FORMAT_B8G8R8A8_UNORM` by overriding the virtual method `create_render_context` (derived from `ApiVulkanSample` class).

 ```C++
 auto surface_priority_list = std::vector<VkSurfaceFormatKHR>{